-Companies duly formed and registered under Hungarian law may undertake obligations
+Companies formed and registered under Hungarian law may undertake obligations

 and acquire rights in their own name.

 As a general rule, companies may freely pursue activities; however, a license of the competent authority is required for certain activities.
 Thus, for example, banks can only be founded and operated as a company limited by shares and with license of establishment issued by the Central Bank of Hungary.

 Companies can be founded by natural or legal entities, Hungarians and foreign nationals alike.

-The articles of incorporation must specify the following:
+The instrument of incorporation must specify the following as a minimum: